Flowduino/ESPressio-Threads/README.md

 MyFirstThread::OnLoop() - Thread 2 - On CPU 1, Counter = 2
 ```

-The explicit maximum number of *ESPresio* `Thread`s supported by the library is 256, however the *practical limit* depends entirely on the specifications of your microcontroller.
+The explicit maximum number of *ESPressio* `Thread`s supported by the library is 256, however the *practical limit* depends entirely on the specifications of your microcontroller.
 It's almost certainly going to be considerably lower than 256!

 ### The Thread Manager
 In the previous example, you'll see that we manually called `Initialize()` on each instance of `MyFirstThread`.